throw3278away/KerbalColoniesIndustrialProcesses/README.md

   Storage facilities with 10x the capacity.
 Recommended to be built first if you have MKS.
 #### Large Hanger
   A very large hanger facility.
 Can only store 1 vehicle, as long as the size is within the vanilla physics range.
 Perfect for those who wants to build and launch motherships on Mun or Minmus.
+#### "Better than SE" Flare Stack
+  For automatic voiding of resources.
+Having options to void extra resources is simple a good design, and practically required when there is a lack of production balancing system.
+Voiding recipe always has an input of 1000, and this would actually keep some resources available due to how KC processes the recipes.
+Please note that during high time warp, this threshold is also hugely inflated.
+Temporally lowering the time warp would get rid of a lot of the leftover resources.

 ### Resource Extraction and Conversion Recipes:
 1. Rational Resources + CRP